 The Academic Standards Committee adjudicates issues involving academic sanctions against students.
 The committee reviews student appeals involving academic dishonesty and academic status.
 The committee may also review policies and make recommendations for policy changes in these areas.
 The committee also rules on petitions to exceptions to academic policies.

 The Academic Standards Committee is a subcommittee of the Curriculum Committee that meets as needed to rule on academic appeals.
-The voting body consists of appointed representatives from Student Support Services or the Student Success Center, the Office of Financial Aid, the Registrar’s Office, and three faculty representatives appointed by the Curriculum Committee.
+The voting body consists of appointed representatives from Student Support Services or the Student Success Center, the Office of Financial Aid, the Registrar’s Office, and two faculty representatives appointed by the Curriculum Committee.
 One additional faculty member will be appointed by Faculty Senate.

 A member’s term of office shall be two years (renewable).
 Membership is limited to four consecutive years, with at least two years between terms of additional service.

 The Academic Standards Committee will elect a chair from the committee members.
 The Faculty Senate representative will not be eligible to serve as chair.
 The chair’s term shall be one year (renewable).

 The chair oversees the procedures of the Academic Standards Committee and ensures the policies and procedures established by the College are followed.